 Assistance for Small and Medium-Sized Manufacturers

-Working in partnership with the National Institute of Standards and Technology’s Manufacturing Extension Partnership (MEP), DMDII has created a digital manufacturing assistance program to support small and medium-sized manufacturers (SMMs) in adopting new technologies and processes.
+Working in partnership with the National Institute of Standards and Technology’s Manufacturing Extension Partnership (MEP), MxD created a digital manufacturing assistance program to support small and medium-sized manufacturers (SMMs) in adopting new technologies and processes.
 This program offers assessments for manufacturers to determine their digital readiness and connects MEP practitioner staff to SMMs for digital manufacturing assistance.

 Science Technology Engineering and Mathematics (STEM) education provides the opportunity to engage America’s future workforce and shape their preparation for careers in manufacturing.
-Through our Digital Days program, DMDII hosts middle and high school students for 2.5 hours of educational STEM programming including hands-on instruction, career coaching, and a digital manufacturing game.
+Through our Digital Days program, MxD hosts middle and high school students for 2.5 hours of educational STEM programming including hands-on instruction, career coaching, and a digital manufacturing game.